prism-pdp/prism-sol/README.md

 ## Features

-- Implements PRISM in Solidity
+- Blockchain-side implementation of PRISM
-- Seamless integration with Ethereum-based smart contracts
+- Solidity-based smart contracts for Ethereum integration
 - Easy setup using Docker and Foundry

 ## Technologies Used

 - [**Solidity**](https://soliditylang.org/): For developing smart contracts
+- [**Foundry**](https://book.getfoundry.sh/): For smart contract development and testing
 - [**Docker**](https://www.docker.com/): For environment virtualization and management
-- [**Foundry**](https://book.getfoundry.sh/): For smart contract development and testing

 ## Installation